dune-project/dune-common/doc/buildsystem/dune-common.rst

 ``DP0001`` (dune-common, set to NEW by default in version 3.0)
     *OLD behavior:* Set global ``include_directories`` when creating a new ``dune_project``.
-    *NEW behavior*: Include directories must be set on a module library targets and are not set globally anymore.
+    *NEW behavior:* Include directories must be set on a module library targets and are not set globally anymore.

 .. _faq: